Keyboard shortcuts

 • Rooms map to chat channels as #room/<world>/<room-id>, with the demo world under demo.

-• demos/adventure-server/ scaffold with a small room graph, typed world verbs, per-selector player state, and chat channel metadata.
+• demos/adventure-server/ scaffold with a small room graph, typed world verbs, live caller-session keyed player state, and chat channel metadata.

 • demos/adventure-client/ as a spawned command over explicit StdIO, adventure, and chat endpoint grants.